leoahnn/leosaysger.github.io/_posts/2016-02-14-first-steps.md

 Luckily, I've been able to find a few good resources to begin building a foundation.
 <!--more-->

 I've been learning Ruby through [The Odin Project] and Javascript through [FreeCodeCamp].
-And I recently enrolled [Viking Code School], a bootcamp that focuses on fullstack dev.
+And I recently enrolled [Viking Code School], a bootcamp that focuses on full-stack dev.

 <br>
 {% highlight ruby %}